DFE-Digital/refer-serious-misconduct/app/views/static/accessibility.html.md

 This accessibility statement will be updated based on any issues we identify or any changes we make to address any issues raised.

+We're also planning a full accessibility audit on the service by the Digital Accessibility Centre (DAC) before March 2023.

 ## Preparation of this accessibility statement

-This statement was prepared on Tuesday 25 October 2022.
-It was last reviewed on Wednesday 26 October 2022.
+This statement was prepared on Monday 21 November 2022.
+It was last reviewed on Monday 21 November 2022.

-Last updated: Wednesday 26 October 2022
+Last updated: Monday 21 November 2022